 ssh-keygen -b 4096 -t rsa

-$HOME/.ssh/id_rsa and the public there in the file
+$HOME/.ssh/id_rsa and public there to file

-public key to the form box
+public key - file content into the form box

 openssl passwd -1 on Aise or other Linux:

 xnekdo@aisa$ openssl passwd -1 Password: correct horse battery staple Retype password: correct horse battery staple $1$t2DaE4vm$i8A...630 xnekdo@aisa$

 In the user settings in the Stratus.FI web interface, at the bottom of the

 Windows VM password